areezmuhammed/Hackathon/README.md

 2.Scatter plots for similarity metrics.

-3.Line plots to represent actual values vs predicted values.
+3.Line plots to represent actual values vs predicted values and forecasting emission values by 2050.

 4.Box plot for highlighting emission outliers.